dmitryduev/DeepStreaks/readme.md

 ### Training and performance

-The models were trained on-premise at Caltech on a Nvidia Tesla P100 GPU (12G) for 200 epochs with a mini-batch size of 32 (see `deepstreaks.py` for the details).
+The models were trained on-premise at Caltech on a Nvidia Tesla P100 GPU (12G) for about 200-300 epochs with a mini-batch size of 32 (see `deepstreaks.py` for the details).

 #### Training and validation accuracies